-For the past number of years, to align with the globalization of the aerospace industry, FTG had built out a global footprint with operations in Canada, the United States, and China.
+As a reminder, for the past number of years, to align with the globalization of the aerospace industry, FTG had built out a global footprint with operations in Canada, the United States, and China.
 With this footprint in place, the objective for the company moved to increasing utilization in all facilities to drive up operating leverage and increase profitability.
-There is an ongoing organic growth plan focused on capturing content on new programs and this continues to progress.

-In 2016, FTG accelerated its growth momentum with the completion of two acquisitions - Photo Etch in Fort Worth, Texas and Teledyne Printed Circuit Technology (PCT) in Hudson, New Hampshire.
+In support of this, in 2016 FTG completed two acquisitions - PhotoEtch in Fort Worth, Texas and Teledyne PCT in Hudson, New Hampshire.
 In both cases the intention with the new business was to move the work out of the acquired facility into existing FTG facilities, after any necessary certifications or customer approvals.
 Both of these acquisitions were nicely aligned with our overall direction for the company and benefitted FTG with:

-- Expanded customer base with new customers or new sites of existing customers and many new part numbers - Significantly increased revenues - Increased product offerings/technologies including display products, simulation products, and high temperature rigid flex technology - Increased utilization of existing FTG facilities leading to improved margins and profitability, after the transitions of the revenue is complete.
+- Expanded customer base and many new part numbers - Significantly increased revenues - Increased product offerings and technologies - Increased utilization of existing FTG facilities leading to improved margins and profitability, after the transitions of the revenue is complete.

-As 2016 ended, the transition of the Photo Etch work was mostly complete.
-The bulk of the revenue transitioned to our facilities in Chatsworth CA, and Toronto Canada with a smaller amount going to our Tianjin China plant.
+The transition of PhotoEtch was successfully completed in early 2017, on time and with full customer retention.
+The bulk of the revenue transitioned to our facilities in Chatsworth California, and Toronto Canada with a smaller amount going to our Tianjin China plant.
 To retain the engineering skills acquired, FTG established a small engineering office in Fort Worth, which will also serve as an FTG repair facility in the future.